What is vincristine?

 You should not breastfeed while using this medicine.

 How is vincristine given?

-Vincristine is injected into a vein through an IV.
+Vincristine is given as an infusion into a vein, usually once every 7 days.
 A healthcare provider will give you this injection.

 What happens if I miss a dose?

 Call your doctor for instructions if you miss an appointment for your vincristine injection.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.